Mparshu/Interview_Questions/ETL_Questions.md

 11. **Joins vs. Subqueries:** Know when to use joins and subqueries to design efficient queries, considering data relationships and performance.

-1 What is SQL and what are its main features?
-2 Order of writing SQL query?
-3Order of execution of SQL query?
-4 What are some of the most common SQL commands?
-5 What’s a primary key & foreign key?
-6 All types of joins and questions on their outputs?
-7 Explain all window functions and difference between them?
-8 What is stored procedure?
-9 Difference between stored procedure & Functions in SQL?
-10 What is trigger in SQL?

 1. What is SQL and what are its main features?